ctc-oss/cognizen/bin/server/README.md

 4. This will create links to all the node packages in the node_modules folder
 5. Make a copy of the config.json.template file, and call it config.json.
 This will be your local configuration options.
 6. Make any appropriate changes in that file, such as port, ssl, database username/password, etc..
+7. Take the siofu-server.js file, rename it to server.js and replace the server.js in node-modules/socket.io-file-upload/ (probably installed globally and linked in node-modules, depending upon your install) with this one.
+This npm was updated by Jeremy Snyder and differs from the npm install - file uploads will not work without this!!!!!
-7. Run the following command to start the cognizen-server
+8. Run the following command to start the cognizen-server

         node cognizen-server.js

-8. This will start up the cognizen server, the static server, and the git server in one fell swoop
+9. This will start up the cognizen server, the static server, and the git server in one fell swoop

 Server Side File Descriptions